Theater and Dance

 This is an introductory course in contemporary dance technique with a primary focus on movement practice.
 Using the studio as a laboratory, we will investigate the fundamentals of body awareness, alignment, flexibility, coordination, strength, musical phrasing and the expressive potential of movement.
 Additionally, contemporary dance’s roots and influences will be introduced and applied through movement exploration.
 These include the borrowing and fusing of movement vocabularies from jazz, modern, hip hop and improvisational dance forms like Contact Improvisation.
 Occasional writing assignments will allow us to reflect on our movement histories and articulate personal progress within the course.
 This course meets twice a week.
 Because the study of dance technique requires ongoing practice, this course may be repeated for credit.

-Limited to 20 students.
-Spring semester.
+Limited to 22 students.
 Professor Riegel.

-Other years: Offered in Spring 2013, Spring 2014, Spring 2015, Fall 2016, Fall 2017, Spring 2018, Fall 2018
+Other years: Offered in Spring 2013, Spring 2014, Spring 2015, Fall 2016, Fall 2017, Spring 2018, Fall 2018, Spring 2024

-117H Contemporary Dance Technique: Intermediate
+117H Dance Technique: Intermediate Contemporary

 This is an intermediate-level course in contemporary dance technique with a primary focus on movement practice.
 Using the studio as a laboratory, we will embody increasingly complex and dynamic movement that investigates clarity, freedom, adaptability, and artistry and challenges stamina.
 Additionally, contemporary dance’s roots and influences will be acknowledged and applied through movement exploration.
 These include the borrowing and fusing of movement vocabularies from jazz, modern, hip hop and improvisational dance forms like Contact Improvisation.
 Occasional writing assignments will allow us to reflect on our movement histories and articulate personal progress within the course.
 This course meets twice a week.
 Pre-requisite: two or more college-level courses in dance techniques, or equivalent experience.
 Because the study of dance technique requires ongoing practice, this course may be repeated for credit.